hmcts/auto-shutdown/README.md

 - "Cross-Cutting" = Shared Services
 - Enter the "start date" for when automatic shutdown skips should begin.
 - If available, enter an end date for when your desired enviornment nolonger needs to be skipped from the automatic shutdown schedule.
-- If no end date is provided, it will defautl to the same day as the start date.
+- If no end date is provided, it will default to the same day as the start date.
 - Select "Submit new issue"
 - Wait for form processing to complete (~30 seconds) - you will see feedback comments if there are errors or when processing is complete.
     - In the event you need to edit your issue due to an error (unexpected date format error).